 After looking at C# Developers salary in all parts of the UK, Web Developers in the ecommerce industry can expect an average of £36,750 - £56,750 and general Developers receive approximately £27,500 - £48,000.
 It’s worth noting that these guidelines don’t take into account bonuses, stock options or other benefits which can add additional value to your remuneration package.

-If you’d like to check your salary against the average in your area, you can use our salary calculator to get a good idea of what other C# Developers are getting.
+If you’d like to check your salary against the average in your area, download our technology Salary Guide to get a good idea of what other C# Developers are getting.

 Negotiating a better salary